 and color levels adjusted as needed using Adobe® Photoshop® and an

 Intros2® graphics tablet.
 Because Bluejacket is a one person

-operation and the one person has many hobbies, scans take time
+operation and the one person is retired with too many hobbies, scans take time

 Q. ARE THE PATCHES AND POSTERS